skywalker0823/chichivio/README.md

 The database is hosted on PlanetScale, used to store the comments or members of the website.

 ### Vercel(considering)
-The website is hosted on Vercel, used to store the comments or members of the website.
+The website is hosted on Vercel.

 ### Google Storage(working)